cmarini26/weatherApp/README.md

-# Getting Started with Create React App
+# Simple Weather App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses the react react to create a weather app where the user is prompted to enter a valid zipcode.
 ## Available Scripts

-In the project directory, you can run:

 ### `npm start`